Vegetable Broth Powder (aka Great All-Purpose Seasoning)

 - Combine all in a small bowl.
 Store in glass or plastic container with a tight fitting lid.
 Stir or shake occasionally before use to redistribute ingredients.

-- Use 1 tsp mix plus one cup of water to make 1 cup of broth in a recipe.
+- Use 1 teaspoon mix plus one cup of water to make 1 cup of broth in a recipe.
 You may substitute this for chicken broth/bouillon in recipes as well.
-1 tsp is the equivalent of 1 bouillon cube.
+1 teaspoon is the equivalent of 1 bouillon cube.